xYoTam/xYoTam/README.md

 🧑‍🏫 Teaching Assistant in Data Structures and Assembly (x86) at Hertzog High School

-📚 Always learning — with a strong interest in reverse engineering, cryptography, and system-level programming
+📚 Always learning — cryptography, system-level programming, networking and more

 📍 Based in Israel | Eager to collaborate and contribute to meaningful open-source projects

+📫 How to reach me - GMAIL: barkanim10@gmail.com <=---=> Discord: xyotam